 Olivier is a former soldier from an airborne elite regiment of the French Army.
 Before turning his lens to film, Olivier worked as a broadcast cameraman in television news.
 In 2011, while on assignment, covering the war in Libya, Olivier was critically wounded while embedded with rebel forces.
 After eight painful months of recovery, Olivier once again returned to the field.
 Now, with an even clearer understanding of the effects that war has on the people who live through them, he brings with him a unrivaled determination to tell their stories with accuracy and heart.

-His work has been recognized with awards from a variety of organizations, including, Emmy for Outstanding Cinematography, duPont, Royal Television Society, One World Media, Overseas Press Club of America, Bayeux-Calvados for war correspondents (twice), Golden Nymph, Rory Peck, Venice TV Award, Frontline Club, Grand Award and Gold Medal at the New York festivals International TV & Film and he has been nominated for a British Academy Television Craft Award for Cinematography.
-His latest film, MOSUL, is nominated for two Emmys, Outstanding Short Documentary and Outstanding Cinematography.
+His work has been recognized with awards from a variety of organizations, including, Emmy for Outstanding Cinematography, duPont, Royal Television Society, One World Media, Overseas Press Club of America, Broadcast Awards, Bayeux-Calvados for war correspondents (twice), Golden Nymph, Rory Peck, Venice TV Award, Frontline Club, Grand Award and Gold Medal at the New York festivals International TV & Film.
+His imagery has also garnered a BAFTA Nomination for Best Cinematography.